rupinder1274/MergeConflicts/README.md

 # MergeConflicts
-content aaded by B in MergeConflicts
+content aaded by B in MergeConflicts.